Click image to enlarge

 Woodland ...

-Woodland, Washington, is located on the Lewis River approximately four miles upstream from the Lewis River's junction with the Columbia River.
+Woodland, Washington, is located on the Lewis River at Lewis River Mile (RM) 6.5, upstream from the Lewis River's junction with the Columbia River at RM 82.

 A broad floodplain lies between the community and the Columbia River.

-North of Woodland is the Washington community of Kalama and south of Woodland is the community of Ridgefield.
+North of Woodland is the Washington community of Kalama, south of Woodland is the community of Ridgefield, and to the southeast lies the small community of La Center.

 Across the Columbia is located the Oregon communities of St. Helens and Columbia City.